Paulracisz/the-story-of-jesus/README.md

 ## Usage

-Once you have installed the dependencies, you can run the website locally by running npm start:
+Once you have installed the dependencies, you can run the website locally by running npm run dev:

 ```sql